Theodore R. Hostetter: Personal life

-He died of pneumonia on August 3, 1902.
+He died on August 3, 1902, at the age of 31.
+During a trip on his yacht Seneca to Larchmont, New York, to visit his brother Herbert, he contracted a cold which led to pneumonia.
+He died in his apartment at the Waldorf.

 After his death, his widow remarried four times, including to Anson Wood Burchard, Prince Heinrich XXXIII Reuss of Köstritz, and Count Pavel de Kotzebue.